WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

 | Audio from Voice Gateway | IP address of SIP Trunk | Defined by SIP Trunk | Outbound | RTP over UDP |
 | Connect to Watson services | Configured Watson endpoints | 443| Outbound | TCP (Web Sockets and REST) |

-Note that typically you will only have to worry about configuring inbound access.
+Note that typically you only have to configure inbound access.
 Outbound is typically open.